dbacinski/Android-Testing-With-Kotlin/UnitTesting.md

 ## When Block

 In `when` block we have to call method that we want to test with parameters that were prepared in the `given` block.
 So I call method `objectUnderTest.login(correctLogin, correctPassword)`.
-In `when` block we should have only one line of code to make it clear what is actually tested.
+In `when` block we should have only one line of code to make it clear what is actually being tested.

 ```
     @Test